Some cities repel rain, while others attract it, study finds

 They noticed the greatest impact was in coastal cities.

-The computer models showed that in the rectangular and triangular-shaped cities, the rain had a harder time developing.
+The computer models showed that the rain had a harder time developing in rectangular and triangular-shaped cities.

 Designing a city to affect the weather

-According to Niyogi, the shape of the city is just another factor influencing the weather, and understanding that impact can help us direct the weather where we want it.
+According to Niyogi, the city’s shape is just another factor influencing the weather, and understanding that impact can help us direct the weather where we want it.

 This could be an aquifer or lake.
-Niyogi said in areas like the southwest, where water is becoming more scarce, this method could be essential.
+Niyogi said this method could be essential in areas like the southwest, where water is becoming more scarce.

-Niyogi pointed out that we now have enough knowledge for this, saying his team works with city planners to do this around the world.
+Niyogi pointed out that we now have enough knowledge for this, saying his team works with city planners to do this worldwide.